-From Cattolica to Trieste on the Adriatic, and from Ameglia all the way to Ventimiglia on the Ligurian Sea, there are scores of Blue Flag beaches, a coveted designation awarded to beaches worldwide by FEE (Foundation for Environmental Education), on the basis of water quality, cleanliness and safety, among other factors.
+From Cattolica to Trieste on the Adriatic, and from Ameglia all the way to Ventimiglia on the Ligurian Sea, there are scores of Blue Flag beaches in Northern Italy, a designation awarded to beaches worldwide by the Foundation for Environmental Education (FEE), on the basis of water quality, cleanliness, and safety, among other factors.
 The province of Liguria alone lays claim to 27 Blue Flags.

 Behind you are elegant art nouveau villas, flowering Mediterranean shrubbery, and a charming town dating to the 11th century.
 Before you are the crashing waves of the Ligurian Sea, interrupted by frequent breakwaters that create calm swimming areas.
-A long stretch of greyish-golden sand means there’s room for everyone, even in the frenzied months of July and August.
+A long stretch of greyish-golden sand provides room for everyone, even in the frenzied months of July and August.

 The area draws Italian families on their annual vacations to il mare, but still retains a subdued feel.
 When the winds are favorable (usually when a storm is rolling in), surfers test their skills on waves of up to 10 feet (3 meters).

 Santa Margherita Ligure (Liguria)

 On the beaches closest to town, expect rows of lounge chairs and umbrellas at private stabilimenti and in high season, not much elbow room.
 Still, for those seeking quintessential Italian Riviera glamour, this place has it.

-The Vibe: Old money, just maybe a little less money than a century ago.
+The vibe: Old money, just maybe a little less money than a century ago.

 Finale Ligure (Liguria)

 Claiming one of the longest stretches of sand on the Riviera di Ponente (“the coast of the setting sun”), Finale Ligure and its surrounding shores offer something of an anomaly along the Ligurian Sea—an affordable, relatively uncrowded beach destination.

-The Vibe: Italians in the know, outdoorsy types and middle-class families
+The vibe: Italians in the know, outdoorsy types and middle-class families

-It may not be the South of France, but you can see France from at least one of the two Blue Flag beaches at Bordighera, a tiny enclave on the westernmost Italian Riviera, from where several daily trains connect to Cannes, Nice and the Principality of Monaco.
+It may not be the South of France, but you can see France from at least one of the two Blue Flag beaches at Bordighera, a tiny enclave on the westernmost Italian Riviera, from where several daily trains connect to Cannes, Nice, and the Principality of Monaco.

-It’s also got every diversion under the sun, from theme parks (Italy in Miniature, anyone?) to marine zoos of dubious merit to pop-up concerts and markets.
-At night, vast open-air discos thump into the wee, wee hours, and revelers sleep off their hangovers the next morning—okay, afternoon—on their reserved umbrellas and lounge chairs.
+It’s also got every diversion under the sun, from theme parks (how about Italy in Miniature featuring more than 270 detailed scale replicas of the country's major cities and landmarks) to marine zoos of dubious merit to pop-up concerts and markets.
+At night, vast open-air discos thump into the wee, wee hours, and revelers sleep off their hangovers the next morning under their reserved beach umbrellas.

 Budget hotels, B&Bs, and campgrounds abound, making this one of Italy’s cheapest destinations for a beach vacation.
-Just be prepared for crowds—young families and busloads of senior citizens by day, scantily clad young Italians by night.
+Just be prepared for crowds, young families, and busloads of senior citizens by day, and scantily clad young Italians by night.